 The per capita income in Fletcher in 2010 was $29,408, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,632 for a family of four.
 However, Fletcher contains both very wealthy and poor people as well.

 The people who call Fletcher home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fletcher residents report their race to be White, followed by Asian.
-Important ancestries of people in Fletcher include Irish, German, Italian, and Scots-Irish.
+Important ancestries of people in Fletcher include English, Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Fletcher is English.
 Other important languages spoken here include Italian and Spanish.